Li-Heng-LH/intermediate-mvn/README.md

 * Can exclude inner dependencies layers in.
 * A has `dependencyManagement`.
 A is used as a dependency library. `dependencyManagement` will not work.
 `dependencyManagement` is for inheritance use.
 * Dependency libraries will use the final/resultant/effective versions as well.
+* After overriding dependency library's dependency, library will pick up/use the new version and still work.

 &nbsp;